DevJessParker/reading-notes/README.md

 ### Growth Mindset

-To me **Growth Mindset** is the ability to meet challenges as friends rather than foes.
+To me, **Growth Mindset** is the ability to meet challenges as friends rather than foes.
 Obstacles give us the opportunity to troubleshoot issues on a deeper level, so that we may not only become stronger in our skillset, but also allow us the room to understand what *not* to do just as much as *what* to do.
 In a **Path Mindset**, we often skim the surface of the iceberg rather than understanding the current underneath.
 This leads to superficial knowledge, ***but not true understanding and comprehension.***

 ### Brain Hacks